 How to safely pass snow plows

 - Treat snow plows the same as you would an emergency vehicle.
-If they are pulled over and have their lights flashing, slow to 60 km/h and pass with caution.
+If they are pulled over and have their blue and amber lights flashing, slow to 60 km/h and pass with caution.

 - If a snow plow is driving and has their light flashing, pass them whenever safe to do so.